runtimeverification/k-editor-support/README.md

 # A collection of editor extensions for the K Framework

-These extensions are built by the community or by RuntimeVerification.
-At this moment these only offer limited syntax highlighting.
+These extensions are built by the community or by Runtime Verification.
+At this moment they only offer limited syntax highlighting.

 Check out each directory for instructions on how to